Vinit-joshi2/-payments.csv-and-customer_orders.csv/README.md

 	<li>Use a suitable BI visualization tool to present your findings.</li>
 	<li> Clearly explain how the visualization tracks customer retention.</li>
 </ul>
+<h2>📊 Customer Retention Heatmap – Insight</h2>
+<p>The customer retention heatmap visualizes how many customers from each cohort (grouped by their first purchase month) return and make repeat purchases in the following months.</p>

+<p>Each row represents a cohort (e.g., customers who joined in January), and each column represents the number of months since their first purchase (Month 0, 1, 2, etc.).
+The cell values show how many customers from the cohort returned in that month, with color intensity indicating retention strength — darker cells reflect higher retention.</p>

+<p>For example, if the January cohort has a value of 27 in Month 0 and 16 in Month 1, it means 27 customers made their first purchase in January, and 16 of them returned in February — a 59% Month-1 retention rate.
+This visual pattern helps identify churn trends, strong engagement periods, and opportunities for improving long-term customer loyalty.</p>